-Why workforce matters: a peak into Eagle County’s economy
+Why workforce matters: a peek into Eagle County’s economy

 Economic vitality and community resilience are a team effort.
 Local businesses, governments and residents must all play an active and ongoing role in positively influencing positive economic change.